HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 <a name="databases"></a>
 ### What databases does RDMP support
 RDMP uses [FAnsiSql](https://github.com/HicServices/FAnsiSql) to discover, query and connect to databases.
-Currently this includes support for Sql Server, MySql and Oracle.
+Currently this includes support for Sql Server, MySql, PostgreSQL and Oracle.

 <a name="connectionStringKeywords"></a>
 ### How do I set a custom port / SSL certificate / connection string option?